gardener/landscaper/docs/proposals/feature-coverage.md

 Update of imports:
 - adding a new import parameter
 - removing an import parameter
-- importing first from ConfigMap, and then from Secret
+- importing first from ConfigMap, and then from Secret (perhaps also switch between ConfigMap and DataObject etc.)
 - changing the name of a ConfigMap